 What Are the Common Mistakes That You See Them Do?

 How Should Job Seekers Approach Job Search Today?

 See my answer above (things job seekers struggled with the most).

-Economy has been growing steadily since the recession in 2008-9 keeping the unemployment rate low
+The economy has been growing steadily since the recession in 2008-9 keeping the unemployment rate low.

-Increasing demand for individuals with STEM background and higher levels of education
+Increasing demand for individuals with a STEM background and higher levels of education